-Through our focus on long-term results, acquisitions, and strategic capital investments, we strive to consistently grow our Adjusted EBITDA, as defined in Note 12 in the "Notes to Consolidated Financial Statements" included in Part IV of this annual report on Form 10-K. We have historically met our cash needs for operations, regular capital expenditures and maintenance capital expenditures through our cash flows from operating activities.
+Through our focus on long-term results, acquisitions, and strategic capital investments, we strive to consistently grow our earnings before interest, taxes, depreciation, and amortization.
+We have historically met our cash needs for operations and regular and maintenance capital expenditures through our cash flows from operating activities.
 Historically, cash requirements for significant acquisitions and major capital expenditures have been provided largely through our financing activities.